-A single access point from Berrywell Road (to the west of the site) is proposed.
-Given the number of units it is recommended that the carriageway width would be a minimum of 5.5 metres.
-Upgrading of the minor road adjacent to the site may be required, including road widening, footways and lighting.
+Access can be made to this site from Duns Road in the vicinity of the Bennecourt ceremonial tree.
+A minor access link must be included to the adjacent development in Duns Road.
+Given the number of units it is recommended that the carriageway width should be a minimum of 5.5 metres.

+Street lighting and footway should be extended along Duns Road to the site access (see Developer Contributions).
 Secure and convenient walking and cycling connections must be provided to local facilities and public transport access points.
 Traffic calming should be introduced as a self-enforcing measure to maintain vehicle speeds below 20 mph.